Questions swirl around Museum of the Bible before grand opening

 "It states that they may be forgeries.
 They're very candid of that," Rollston said.

-Before the museum's opening, observers have also questioned whether the building will simply be a tool to promote Green's type of evangelical Christianity.
-He told reporters this week that the museum is not meant to espouse faith, but "present the facts and let visitors decide."
+Before the museum's opening, observers have also questioned whether the building will simply be a tool to promote Green's type of evangelical Christianity and proselytize people.
+He denied it.

+"It is not for me to push my agenda.
+It is our role to just present the facts of this book and let the visitor decide," Green said.

 Rollston agreed that the museum has "really responded to the criticisms of scholars and they're, generally-speaking, trying to walk a middle way."